Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 tst . verbosity:7
 ```

-The verbosity or report is set to the level `7`.
+The verbosity of report is set to the level `7`.

 At the same time, the test suite options are specified in the test file: